-Specify how often the contents of the Live Watch window and the Memory window are updated in milliseconds.
+Specify how often the contents of the Memory window are updated in milliseconds.

 These text boxes are only available if the C-SPY driver you are using has access to the target system memory while executing your application.

 Default integer format